2ndQuadrant/pglogical/README.md

   - `set_name` - name of the existing replication set
   - `schema_names` - array of names name of existing schemas from which tables should be added
-  - `synchronize` - if true, the table data is synchronized on all subscribers which are subscribed to given replication set, default false
+  - `synchronize_data` - if true, the table data is synchronized on all subscribers which are subscribed to given replication set, default false

-- `pglogical.replication_set_remove_table(set_name name, table_name regclass)`
+- `pglogical.replication_set_remove_table(set_name name, relation regclass)`
   Remove a table from replication set.

   Parameters:
   - `set_name` - name of the existing replication set
-  - `table_name` - name or OID of the table to be removed from the set
+  - `relation` - name or OID of the table to be removed from the set

+- `pglogical.replication_set_add_sequence(set_name name, relation regclass, synchronize_data boolean)`
+  Adds a table to replication set.

+  Parameters:
+  - `set_name` - name of the existing replication set
+  - `relation` - name or OID of the sequence to be added to the set
+  - `synchronize_data` - if true, the the sequence value will be synchronized immediately, default false

+- `pglogical.replication_set_add_all_sequences(set_name name, schema_names text[], synchronize_data boolean)`
+  Adds all sequences in given schemas.
+Only existing sequences are added, any sequences that will be created in future will not be added automatically.

+  Parameters:
+  - `set_name` - name of the existing replication set
+  - `schema_names` - array of names name of existing schemas from which tables should be added
+  - `synchronize_data` - if true, the the sequence value will be synchronized immediately, default false

+- `pglogical.replication_set_remove_sequence(set_name name, relation regclass)`
+  Remove a table from replication set.

+  Parameters:
+  - `set_name` - name of the existing replication set
+  - `relation` - name or OID of the sequence to be removed from the set

 You can view the information about which table is in which set by querying the `pglogical.tables` view.